eoksumm/Heidelberg-Pathfinding/README.md

-# B208 Advanced Algorithms: Hospital Pathfinding in Heidelberg
+# Hospital Pathfinding in Heidelberg

 This project compares Dijkstra's algorithm and A* search for emergency route planning in Heidelberg, Germany.